How and when to publish a blog.

 How to close a blog

 - Contact the GOV.UK lead from your organisation before closing your blog.
-You need to decide whether to close your blog entirely (though it will still be live so users can read previous posts) or migrate it and all the posts to another blog, eg a parent department blog.
+You need to decide whether to close your blog entirely (though it will still be live so users can read previous posts) or migrate it and all the posts to another blog, for example, a parent department blog.

 - Email firstname.lastname@example.org to close your blog.
 You should include the reasons for closing the blog, when you’d like to close it by and if you’re closing it or migrating it to a parent blog.